derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 // 9. end of 'else'
 }
 ```
-1. `}` - closing curly brace for declaring the end of the *false*-condition code block
+1. `}` - closing curly brace for declaring the end of the *else*-condition code block

 This closing curly brace simply defines the end of the `else` statement's code block.
 There are no *right* or *better* improvements that are possible with this particular snippet.
 There is a *better* change possible when considering the entire `if`/`else` as a whole however.
 Snippets four through nine can be encapsulated more succintly using the *ternary operator*.
 The ternary operator does the same work as an `if`/`else`, but does so more succinctly (often in a single line of code):
 ```